-- 46. An application for municipal planning approval is not required for an amendment to a land use scheme- - (a) for the creation of private roads, municipal roads, local roads or district roads when land is subdivided in accordance with the purpose for which it has been zoned in a land use scheme, unless the land use scheme expressly provides otherwise; - (b) to record the actual use of a land or preferred use of land that is used in accordance with the provisions of the land use scheme, unless the land use scheme expressly provides otherwise; - (c) to record features and attributes, like historical buildings, archaeological sites an prominent ridges; - (d) to identify and show land that is subject to the Subdivision of Agricultural Land Act; - (e) to identify and show geographical areas in which activities may not commence without environmental approval contemplated in section 24(2)(a) of the National Environmental Management Act, 1998 (Act No. 107 of 1998); - (f) to identify and show geographical areas in which activities may commence without environmental approval contemplated in section 24(2)(b) of the National Environmental Management Act, 1998 (Act No. 107 of 1998); - (g) to amend a schedule consisting of a register of land use scheme amendments; - (h) to amend a schedule consisting of a register of consents granted in terms of the land use scheme; and - (i) to amend a schedule consisting of guidelines, forms and other information that is purely intended for information purposes. - (2) An application for municipal planning approval is not required outside the area of a land use scheme for a development that does not constitute an activity listed in Schedule 3. - (3) An application for municipal planning approval is not required for the use of a building that is situated outside the area of a land use scheme, if- - (a) the building has been used for a purpose defined in Schedule 3; and - (b) the use of the building for that purpose has commenced- - (i) before development approval was required for the development in terms of section 11(2) of the Town Planning Ordinance with effect from 1 August 1951;

-- (ii) before section 11(2) of the Town Planning Ordinance was amended to require development approval for the development with effect from 10 October 2008; or - (iii) before development approval was required in terms of section 14 of the KwaZulu Land Affairs Act, 1992 (Act No. 11 of 1992) with effect from 19 June 1998. - (4) An application for municipal planning approval contemplated in section 45(n) is not required for the permanent closure of a municipal road or a public place that has not been registered separately from the land that was subdivided to create the municipal road or public place, but an application contemplated in section 45 (r) may be required to remove references to the proposed municipal road or public place from the Municipal Planning Approval Authority's Record of Decision.
+- 46. (1) An application for municipal planning approval is not required - (a) to record the actual use of a land or preferred use of land that is used in accordance with the provisions of the land use scheme, unless the land use scheme expressly provides otherwise; - (b) to record features and attributes, like historical buildings, archaeological sites an prominent ridges; - (c) to identify and show land that is subject to the Subdivision of Agricultural Land Act; - (d) to identify and show geographical areas in which activities may not commence without environmental approval contemplated in section 24(2)(a) of the National Environmental Management Act, 1998 (Act No. 107 of 1998); - (e) to identify and show geographical areas in which activities may commence without environmental approval contemplated in section 24(2)(b) of the National Environmental Management Act, 1998 (Act No. 107 of 1998); - (f) to amend a schedule consisting of a register of land use scheme amendments; - (g) to amend a schedule consisting of a register of consents granted in terms of the land use scheme; and - (h) to amend a schedule consisting of guidelines, forms and other information that is purely intended for information purposes. - (2) An application for municipal planning approval is not required for the use of a building that is situated outside the area of a land use scheme, if- - (a) the building has been used for a purpose defined in Schedule 3; and - (b) the use of the building for that purpose has commenced- - (i) before development approval was required for the development in terms of section 11(2) of the Town Planning Ordinance with effect from 1 August 1951; - (ii) before section 11(2) of the Town Planning Ordinance was amended to require development approval for the development with effect from 10 October 2008; or - (iii) before development approval was required in terms of section 14 of the KwaZulu Land Affairs Act, 1992 (Act No. 11 of 1992) with effect from 19 June 1998. - (3) An application for municipal planning approval contemplated in section 45(n) is not required for the permanent closure of a municipal road or a public place that has not been registered separately from the land that was subdivided to create the municipal road or public place, but an application contemplated in section 45 (r) may be required to remove references to the proposed municipal road or public place from the Municipal Planning Approval Authority's Record of Decision. - (4) Exemption of subdivisions and consolidations - - (a) If the subdivision or consolidation arises from the implementation of a court ruling. - (b) The Municipality must certify in writing that the subdivision has been exempted from the provisions of this Chapter and impose any condition it may deem necessary.